 Six Facts You Should Know Before Deducting a Charitable Donation

-If you gave money or goods to a charity in 2015, you may be able to claim a deduction on your federal tax return.
+If you gave money or goods to a charity, you may be able to claim a deduction on your federal tax return.
 Here are six important facts you should know about charitable donations.

 - Qualified Charities.
 You must donate to a qualified charity.
 Gifts to individuals, political organizations or candidates are not deductible.
 An exception to this rule is contributions under the Slain Officer Family Support Act of 2015.
 To check the status of a charity, use the IRS Select Check tool.